lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2023-06-10-first-experience-with-event-storming.md

 attempted to get our hands dirty by organising a kata activity at our workplace.

 ### Preparation
-1. Formed a small organising team who would also facilitate groups at the event day.
+1. The four of us formed a small team to organise and facilitate the session.
 None of us had prior Event Storming experience.
 2. Read a few facilitation guides through [Google](https://www.google.com/search?q=event+storming+facilitation+guide).
 3. Saw a couple videos each such as a [recorded demo](https://youtu.be/xVSaDdj3PVE) and Alberto's famous "[50,000 Orange Stickies Later](https://youtu.be/1i6QYvYhlYQ)"
 4. Did a trial run amongst ourselves for our own familiarization.
 The trial run was conducted on Miro as we were distributed across two locations.
 The actual event was conducted independently, and physically (in person), at each location.